surajssc1232/insta_downloader/README.md

 ### API Key Security

-The tool stores your API key securely in a `.env` file which is ignored by git to prevent accidental exposure.
-Make sure to:

-1. Never commit your `.env` file to version control
+The tool uses your system's shell configuration (`~/.zshrc`) to securely store your API key.
+This provides:

+1. System-wide access to the API key
+2. No need for local configuration files
+3. Standard Unix environment variable security

+Remember to:
-2. Keep your API key private
+- Keep your API key private
-3. Regenerate your API key if you suspect it has been compromised
+- Regenerate your API key if you suspect it has been compromised

 ## Limitations